 [8.0] The Cards

 The 95 cards indicate a particular support that can influence combat (the Asset cards) or an action/event (the Event cards), as well as a number of Operation Points (OPs) ranging from 4 – 8.
 The cards are used as desired to generate events or to perform certain actions – moving units, launching offensives, or influencing combat.
-Each player chooses 4 cards at the start of the scenario, and at the end of his draws new cards at random to bring his hand back up to 4 cards.
+Each player chooses 4 cards at the start of the scenario, and at the end of his phase draws new cards at random to bring his hand back up to 4 cards.
 Each card is sufficiently clear to explain its meaning and the manner in which to play it, but it is important to read them carefully and to pay attention to the conditions of use.

 8.1 Asset Cards